jmcrook/Riplia/README.md

 # Vietoris-Rips Algorithm in Julia

-A frugal implementation of the Vietoris-Rips algorithm for topological data analysis in Julia.
+An implementation of the Vietoris-Rips algorithm for topological data analysis in Julia.
+Written by AI using cursor and only two prompts.

 ## Overview